SOUND FOUNTAIN

 Tolerances and Positive Scanning

 When manufacturing cartridges, tolerances are relatively large because winding the coils, manufacturing the tiny parts and components are all done by hand.
 That is why there can be some differences between two cartridges of the same type.
 Manufacturers often select from a production run those cartridges which answer to the tolerances of a specific checklist.
 From the same production run various categories can be selected which will fall into specific price brackets.
 Tolerances with Deccas are somewhat larger.
 There can be minute differences between tips and the moving iron.
-Also the adjustment of the Vertical Tracking Angle can vary slightly from one cartridge to another.
-But this does not impair the working of the Positive Scanning configuration.
-A somewhat longer or shorter diamond tip does not influence the signal.
-Even a higher tip mass does not change the excellent rise time which is always better than the design with a long aluminum cantilever.

 With the older Decca cartridges you can be sure to have a high output signal of 7.5 mV.
 The later models have less output all depending on the coils, shape of tip and magnets used.